-IR35 will come into effect on the 6th April 2021, with the aim of preventing tax avoidance.
+IR35 came into effect on the 6th April 2021, with the aim of preventing tax avoidance.

 For limited companies the rules are different.
 Limited companies are not subject to National Insurance and are not viewed to be receiving a salary, so therefore are also not subject to Income Tax.
 Instead, limited companies pay Corporation Tax on their profits, which is at 19%.

-From April 2021 IR35 will prevent every employee from setting up their own limited company in order to avoid paying higher levels of tax and National Insurance.
+Since April 2021 IR35 prevents every employee from setting up their own limited company in order to avoid paying higher levels of tax and National Insurance.

 How to determine whether IR35 applies

 It can be a complex issue to determine whether your contract falls inside or outside of IR35.
 There are 3 main principles that will determine your IR35 Status:

 - Control: How much control does the client have over what, how, when and where you complete your contract and work?

 - Substitution: Are you required to do the work yourself, or can somebody else be substituted in and work in your place?

 - Mutuality of Obligation: Is your Client obliged to offer you work, and are you obliged to accept it?

 If certain conditions are met under IR35, then your earnings are considered a salary rather than profit from a limited company, meaning that you are subject to Income Tax and National Insurance.